Understanding FeNO

 FeNO Explained

-FeNO testing measures the amount of nitric oxide in the breath.
-When the airways are inflamed, the levels of nitric oxide increase.
-A FeNO test involves breathing in fully and then exhaling slowly into a FeNO device which gives a single numerical result in seconds.
+FeNO testing measures the level of nitric oxide present in exhaled breath.
+When the airways are inflamed, the body produces higher levels of this gas.
+During a FeNO test, the patient takes a deep breath in and then exhales steadily into a FeNO device, which provides a numerical reading within seconds.

-A raised FeNO level can indicate eosinophilic airway inflammation, which often responds well to inhaled corticosteroid treatment.
-This makes FeNO especially useful in supporting asthma diagnosis and guiding early treatment decisions.
+A raised FeNO level can indicate eosinophilic airway inflammation, a type of inflammation commonly linked with asthma and one that often responds well to inhaled corticosteroids.
+For this reason, FeNO testing has become a valuable tool in supporting asthma diagnosis and guiding early treatment decisions.

 What FeNO Levels Mean